-- 9. Fill out the Create a host fields as follows: - In the Name field, type the name of your secure server (for example, Server Name (secure)). - In the Address field, type the address of your secure server (for example, a-server.my.com), and in the port field, type 443. - Leave the Shielding, Health check, and Auto load balance controls set to their default values. - 10.
-Click the Create button.
-The secure HTTP server appears in the Backends area.
+- In the Name field, type a name for the non-secure server (for example, Server Name (secure)). - In the Address field, type the address of the non-secure server (for example, server.example.com). - In the Transport Layer Security (TLS) section, leave the Enable TLS? default set to Yes.